 Scholarship fund for the promotion of gender equality in science and academia

-The funding is provided for female scientists in early career phases who are members of the University of Rostock and who are aiming for a scientific qualification at the local university.
+Funding is provided for female Postdocs and doctoral candidates who are members of the University of Rostock and are seeking a scientific qualification at the local university.

-Since the Professorinnenprogramm III aims to bring more women into top academic positions, only women can be funded with money from this program, according to the funder and project sponsor.
+Since the Professorinnenprogramm III aims to bring more women into top scientific positions, only women can be supported with funds from this program, according to the Funding- and Project Management Agency.

 Duration and scope oft he funding